 Relief of arthritis pain is one of the benefits you may get from having acupuncture.

 It is possible that the pain you are experiencing is a sign that you are not getting enough dose of sun exposure.
 Yes, we know that the sun is said to be responsible for some health problems.
 But you can’t do without it completely; it has its benefits.

-You need adequate sun exposure for production of vitamin D. This group of fat-soluble secosteroids is crucial to several processes in the body.
+You need adequate sun exposure for the production of vitamin D. This group of fat-soluble secosteroids is crucial to several processes in the body.
 And it is feared an increasing number of people are having too low levels these days.

 Vitamin D seems to play a role in the natural production of collagen.
-It not only helps to guard against pain, but also to prevent the joint damage typically seen in osteoarthritis.
+It not only helps to guard against pain but also to prevent the joint damage typically seen in osteoarthritis.

 The vitamin enhances the absorption of calcium in your body.

 You will probably be delighted to know that you don’t have to spend long hours in the sun to improve vitamin D production.
 Exposure lasting 10-15 minutes a day or about 3 times a week may be all you need.

 You obviously have so many options within your reach when talking natural remedies for arthritis.
 These are only a portion of non-drug treatments for these painful conditions.